KenKundert/emborg/doc/commands.rst

     $ emborg extract --archive continuum-2020-12-05T12:54:26 home/shaunte/bin

-Alternatively you can specify a date.
-The most recent archive that existed on the specified date is used.
-The date can be specified in absolute terms, as
+Alternatively you can specify a date or date and time.
+If only the date is given the time is taken to be midnight.
+The youngest archive that is older than the specified date and time is used.
+For example:
-in:

 .. code-block:: bash

+    $ emborg extract --date 2021-04-01 home/shaunte/bin
-    $ emborg extract --date 2015-04-01 home/shaunte/bin
+    $ emborg extract --date 2021-04-01T15:30 home/shaunte/bin

-Or you can specify the date in relative terms:
+Alternatively, you can specify the date in relative terms:

 .. code-block:: bash